-After you’ve estimated the budgets that you’ll spend on hiring influencers, you next goal is to determine the targets (or Key Performance Indicators, ie KPIs) from your campaign.
+After you’ve estimated the budgets that you’ll spend on hiring influencers, your next goal is to determine the targets (or Key Performance Indicators, ie KPIs) from your campaign.

-The best types of targets are SMART, ie Specific, Measurable, Attainable, Realistic and Timebound.
+The best types of targets are SMART (Specific, Measurable, Attainable, Realistic and Timebound).

-In thinking about this, consider mapping your desired performance against your goals as well as unit Cost Per Result.
+In thinking about this, consider mapping your desired performance against your goals as well as unit Cost Per Result when calculating influencer marketing ROI estimates.
 For example:

 - If your goal is brand awareness, your target could be to achieve a reach of 100,000 new fans/followers.
 If we assume that your budget is $1000 for hiring influencers, your targeted cost per reach would then be $1,000/ 100,000 = $0.01 Cost Per Reach.

 - If your goal is better engagement, your target could be to achieve a total engagement of 4,000 likes, comments and shares.
 Assuming the same budget ($1,000), your targeted cost per engagement would then be $1,000/4,000 = $0.25 Cost Per Engagement.